-President Bill Clinton sort of made a similar remark about getting input from everybody when I saw him speak Saturday at a Patient Safety Movement event in California (see full video here).
-I’m possibly paraphrasing, but Clinton said:
+President Bill Clinton sort of made a similar remark about getting input from everybody when I saw him speak Saturday at a Patient Safety Movement event in California).
+I'm possibly paraphrasing, but Clinton said:

 “Give people time to find small things that, put together, will make a big difference.
 A coalition of diverse perspectives to solve a problem like hospital infections…”

-There’s no single magic silver bullet to solves hospital acquired infections… so we need lots of people identifying as many possible causes and countermeasures as possible.
+There's no single magic silver bullet that solves hospital-acquired infections… so we need lots of people identifying as many possible causes and countermeasures as possible.

 Burris writes about the dysfunctions of suggestion box systems (even in the digital realm):

 - Having a system available doesn't mean people will use it

 - Organizations focus too much on collecting ideas and not enough on evaluating them

 - “… electronic suggestion boxes breed a sense of futility, much like their older-school physical counterparts collecting dust in the corners of offices.” (too few ideas are actually implemented)

 I agree with Burris that leaders need to engage employees — in person and offline, not just online.
 We need to tell them what goals are important.
 We need to explain what sorts of ideas are wanted (I'd emphasize small ideas that create a better workplace and better serve patients… not just cost reduction).